vetienne74/hpcscan/README.md

 ## What hpcscan is

-:ballot_box_with_check: **Lightweight and portable** tool that can be easily deployed on a wide range of architectures including CPUs, GPUs and accelerators (see [list of current supported architectures](#validated-hardware-operating-systems-and-compilers)).
+:ballot_box_with_check: **Lightweight and portable** tool that can be easily deployed on a wide range of architectures including CPUs, GPUs and accelerators (see [Validated hardware, operating systems and compilers](#validated-hardware-operating-systems-and-compilers)).

 :ballot_box_with_check: **Bridge** between HPC architectures and numerical analysis/computational sciences.
 Beyond getting accurate performance measurements, hpcscan allows to explore the behavior of numerical kernels and to seek for the optimal configuration on a given architecture.
-An example is shown below where several key parameters of an algorithm (a wave propagation kernel) are explored to find the optimum (in terms of computation speed vs accuracy) on the supercomputer Shaheen II at KAUST.
+An example is shown below where several key parameters of an algorithm (a wave propagation kernel) are explored to find the optimum (in terms of computation speed vs accuracy) on the supercomputer Shaheen II at KAUST (see  [Performance benchmarks](#performance-benchmarks)).

 <img src="./script/testCase_Propa/paramAnalysis/hpcscanPropaParamAnalysisShaheen.jpg" alt="hpcscanPropaParamAnalysisShaheen.jpg" width="1000" height="700"/>

-:ballot_box_with_check: **Set of representative kernels** used in many scientific applications (see [list of test cases](#list-of-test-cases)).
+:ballot_box_with_check: **Set of representative kernels** used in many scientific applications (see [List of test cases](#list-of-test-cases)).
 Without being too specific, the embedded kernels provide a way to capture the main traits of HPC architectures and identify their bottle-necks and strenghts.
 With this knowledge, one can re-design or update accordingly specific parts of an application to take full benefit of the target hardware.

 :ballot_box_with_check: **Set of robust protocols** to compare architectures.
 As suggested in the example above, the optimal configuration to solve a given problem might change from an architecture to another. hpcscan provides a solid framework to compare performances between different systems, where one can analyse results from different perspectives and achieve 'apples to apples' comparisons.

 :ballot_box_with_check: **Customizable** to fit a specific hardware (see [Customization](#customization)).

-:ballot_box_with_check: **Multi-purpose** initiative with benefits at several levels: from computer science students eager to learn to seasonned numerical analysts who want to share their findings or to software engineers that can reuse kernels of interest to upgrade their applications.
+:ballot_box_with_check: **Multi-purpose** initiative with benefits at several levels: from computer science students eager to learn to seasoned numerical analysts willing to share their findings or to software engineers reusing kernels of interest to upgrade their applications.

 :ballot_box_with_check: **On-going** effort at the first phase aiming to collect contributions to cover the current offer of HPC systems.
 More options and kernels will be added in a second phase.

 ## What hpcscan is not

 :no_entry: **One-number** benchmark to rank HPC systems.
-However, hpcscan provides a way to perform a complete scanning and possibly focus on one characteristic.
+However, hpcscan provides a way to perform a complete 'scanning' of architectures and possibly focus on one characteristic.

 :no_entry: **Confidential** project.
 Everyone is invited to share results, feedbacks and more important contributions for the benefit of the entire HPC community.